reizio/reiz.io/paper/paper.md

 ---
 # Summary

-Reiz is a structural source code search engine that can execute queries for partially known syntactical constructs inside source code.
-It allows collection and sampling of source code, as well as serialization and comes bundled with a DSL called ReizQL which offers the ability to express fragmentary knowledge about the targeted constructs.
+Reiz is a structural source code search engine that can execute queries written in ReizQL to retrieve partially known syntactical constructs inside a pre-processed source index.

 # Statement of need